 Many Black families across America have found themselves living in a constant state of fear, hoping and praying that their young Black boys and girls don’t become the latest casualty in a country that has been beset by this increased level of gun violence.

 Much of what America has focused on over the past several years in this country, has been the issue of law enforcement killings, which has undeniably been an issue, especially when you consider the number of young Black males who have lost their lives as a result.

-There have been others who, although they crossed the teenager plateau in age, were still young adults in the prime of their lives who fell in the 15-34 age range and were victims of police killings, such as Philando Castile (34- Falcon Heights, MN) and others.
+There have been others who, although they crossed the teenager plateau in age, were still young adults in the prime of their lives when they became victims of police killings, such as Philando Castile (34- Falcon Heights, MN); and several others.